Hisyeo/Hisyeo.github.io/docs/lessons/first-steps.md

 verb, or modifier so there's a good chance it will be used in a way that seems wrong to your native language's grammar.

-This is okay.
-Try to focus on the essence of that native language word, imagine it being translated as the other  parts of speech.
+**This is okay.** Try to focus on the essence of that native language word, imagine it being translated as the other  parts of speech.
 Now think of the Hisyëö word as covering all of these words.
 This is why we include all of the different derivation translations in each definition, so that you can familiarize yourself with all the ways it can be utilized.
-This is just at a most basic level too, because when you start making compound phrases including these words, the meaning now must be interpreted in terms of the head noun's essence or in terms of the head verb's activity.
+In fact, the provided descriptions are just at the basic level because when you start making compound phrases including these words, the meaning now must be interpreted in terms of the head noun's essence or in terms of the head verb's activity.

 :::